 A single part drawing will include information on:

-No matter what industry the fabrication drawing is being used in, it is absolutely critical that the information given on the drawing is accurate and correct.
+No matter what industry the fabrication drawing is being used in, the information given on the drawing must be accurate and correct.
 If measurements are off even slightly, they can have disastrous consequences.
-For example, if the measurements listed for a building structure are incorrect, the architecture won’t be sound, putting anyone who comes into contact with the construction or finished building at risk of damage or collapse that could happen as a result.
+For example, suppose the measurements listed for a building structure are incorrect.
+In that case, the architecture won’t be sound, putting anyone who comes into contact with the construction or finished building at risk of damage or collapse that could happen as a result.

 The major problems that can arise from wrong or missing information on a fabrication drawing include: